semrush/intergalactic/website/docs/terms/privacy/privacy.md

 - Recipient(s) and sender of emails;
 - Metadata: time/day of email sending, delivering, opening, replying, email status.

-Notwithstanding anything herein to the contrary, we will use the data received via Mailbox integration only to provide you with the features mentioned above in order to enhance your email experience for productivity purposes and for monitoring purposes.
+Notwithstanding anything herein to the contrary, we will use the data received via Mailbox integration only to provide you with the features mentioned above to enhance your email experience for productivity purposes and for monitoring purposes.
 We may also transfer data received via Mailbox integration as necessary to comply with applicable law or as a part of a merger, acquisition, or sale of assets with notice to users.
 All other transfers or sales of the user data received via Mailbox integration are prohibited.

 We will not use the data received via Mailbox integration for any other purposes except providing you with services inside of our tools, specifically we will not use the data received via Mailbox integration for any advertising purposes, including retargeting, personalized or internet-based advertising.
 All the data received via Mailbox integration will be processed only at the software level.